top of page

 Mausoleum Painting

-Mural on the wall of graves was quite famous in ancient China when people believed that a fancy tomb could ensure the decedent’s soul could live a comfortable life after death.
+Mural paintings on the walls of graves were quite famous in ancient China when people believed that a fancy tomb could ensure the deceased's soul lived a comfortable life after death.

-Therefore, Grave Murals mainly included the master’s detailed life experiences, achievements, and property, as well as a wonderous world where the decedent’s soul would be living mythical animals and beautiful clouds and stars guarded that.
+Therefore, Grave Murals mainly depicted the master’s detailed life experiences, achievements, and property, along with a wondrous world where the decedent’s soul would reside, often guarded by mythical animals and surrounded by beautiful clouds and stars.

 Grave Mural of Eastern Han Dynasty (25 — 220) 7.3 m × 0.7m